jsonstat/conv/docs/EXAMPLES.md

 The only difference between the previous two lines is that in the stream interface *ie-drop.jsonstat* will be written even though it already exists while in the non-stream interface a new filename is used to avoid losing the content of an existing file.

-Because we are only interested in data for the latest year (2020 at the time of writing), we need to apply a new filter and only keep category *2020* in dimension *TLIST(A1)*:
+Because we are only interested in data for the latest year (2022 at the time of writing), we need to apply a new filter and only keep category *2022* in dimension *TLIST(A1)*:

 ```
-jsonstatdice < ie-drop.jsonstat > ie-filtered.jsonstat -filter "TLIST(A1)"=2020 --stream
+jsonstatdice < ie-drop.jsonstat > ie-filtered.jsonstat --filter "TLIST(A1)"=2022 --stream
 ```

 #### 3. Convert JSON-stat to a more popular JSON data structure